-To find the original justification for a concept of human rights as a basis for law, we have to return to the era before social contract was used to validate such things to the height of the power of religious authority and to Thomas Aquinas.
+To find the original justification for a concept of human rights as a basis for law, we have to return to the era before social contract changed the axioms of legality, to the height of the power of religious authority and to Thomas Aquinas.
 This return puts us under the aegis of the most ancient justification for government, divine command.
 The thirteenth century theologian presented the first solid grounding for human rights in his enunciation of the natural law, which in his understanding was that subset of a larger divine law amenable to human reason and underwritten by the theological authority of the Roman Catholic faith.
 In this reading, rights were granted by the will of God, but neither their nature nor their consistent exercise could be defended by those who were granted them.
-Aquinas made the relation of authority and reason quite explicit; in cases of ostensible conflict, reason must bow to the religious authority that governed it.
+Aquinas made the relation of authority and reason quite explicit; in cases of conflict, reason must bow to the religious authority that governed it.
 That was appropriate both to the times and the topic.
 No challenge to authority could be bruited in the thirteenth century any more than it could have been in the third or the thirteenth B.C.E.
 Consider the fates of Socrates in Greece and Cicero in Rome.
 That kind of independence would have to wait three hundred years after Aquinas and be inspired by the sixteenth century nightmares of the Reformation.
-Aquinas’s contemporary audience would have been entirely satisfied to find natural reasoning bolstered and corrected by divine authority of tradition and revelation.
-That is fortunate, for his theory of law relied upon it in clear preference to human reason (see “Divine Justice“).
+Aquinas’s contemporary audience would have been entirely satisfied to find natural reasoning bolstered and corrected by the divine authority of tradition and revelation.
+That is fortunate, for his theory of law relied upon it in clear preference to human preferential agency (see “Divine Justice“).